Mictronics/tuleap/doc/vsc-debug.md

 ## Install PHP Debug extension in VSC

+**Start Visual Studio Code from the nix-shell development environment using the `code`command to ensure that all the build tools can be used!**

+This will save also issues when committing code changes.

 * Open vscode
 * Goto the extensions tab (the last icon on the left pane)
 * Search for _PHP Debug_ (Publisher XDebug)